cogent3/cogent3/doc/cookbook/tables.rst

 Joining tables
 """"""""""""""

-SQL-like join operations requires tables have different ``Title`` attributes which are not ``None``.
+SQL-like join operations requires tables have different ``title`` attributes which are not ``None``.
 We do a standard inner join here for a restricted subset.
 We must specify the columns that will be used for the join.
 Here we just use ``Locus`` but multiple columns can be used, and their names can be different between the tables.
 Note that the second table's title becomes a part of the column names.

 .. doctest::